 - Ph.D.
 Take Chemical Hygiene Safety Training once a year. - Ph.D.
 Each semester, register for and attend at least 75% of graduate seminars.
 Credit is based on attendance. - Ph.D.
 Present a graduate seminar. - Ph.D.
-Finish at least 30 hours of course work and 24 hours of MET E 7970 Thesis Research, in less than 84 credit hours, before tuition benefit support ends.
+Complete at least 24 credits of course work and 24 hours of MET E 7970 Thesis Research, with a total credit of no fewer than 54 credit hours.
+Note that the tuition benefit support ends after the total number of credit hours reaches 84.